Essential spring/summer moving tips for 2020

 Once you’ve decluttered, start deep cleaning your home.
 You can do it yourself, or hire a cleaning company that specializes in full-house cleans for moves.

-For more tips on decluttering and tidying of your home, check out this post full of spring cleaning and decluttering tips.
+For more tips on decluttering and tidying of your home, check out this post full of spring cleaning tips and decluttering tips.

 Tip #2: Hire a moving company early

 Now that things are starting to open up again, the competition to get a moving company is going to be tight.
 And unless you’ve got lots of kind friends with big trucks, we suggest always hiring a moving company soon!
 They can transport all your stuff much more efficiently and safely than your buddies…and in less time!

 Hiring a moving company has great value and here are some ways to manage your costs: